smrafy20/OCR_Conv/Readme.md

 1. Conversion is fast.
 2. Accuracy need to improve.
-3. Allignment is better than other trails.
+3. Allignment is better than other trials.